 The Wisconsin Legislature has introduced Senate Joint Resolution 75, which recognizes June 2025 as Black Music Month in the state.
 This resolution highlights the historical significance of Black music, tracing its formal recognition back to President Jimmy Carter in 1979 and its subsequent declaration by President Bill Clinton in 2000.
 It acknowledges the profound impact that Black artists, musicians, and industry professionals have had on American music and culture, contributing to various genres such as jazz, gospel, rock and roll, and hip-hop.

-The resolution also celebrates the contributions of notable Black musicians from Wisconsin and emphasizes the role of Black music in shaping not only the music industry but also literature, dance, fashion, and other art forms.
-It recognizes Black music as a vital source of power, pride, and unity across diverse communities, while also supporting various industries and enhancing the economy.
+The resolution also emphasizes the contributions of notable Black musicians from Wisconsin and their influence on the global music scene.
+It underscores the importance of Black music as a source of pride, inspiration, and unity across diverse communities, while also recognizing its role in supporting various industries and enhancing the economy.
 The resolution has been introduced by a bipartisan group of senators and representatives and has been referred to the Committee on Senate Organization for further consideration.